rajivramroop/Calorie_Tracker/Report.md

 Decided to instead use anonymous authentication instead of google authentication, but we are still having trouble connecting to database. ( 09/17/21)

 Database problem resolved, issues with expo install firebase.
 Managed to upload and download datas from firebase firestore.
 App.js is our final result.
-Sadly since we are using alert, recording seems to neglect our recipes showing with alert.
-Instead we uploaded images on running application(09/19/21)
+We uploaded images on running application(09/19/21)